First Vice President

-Jeffrey D. Davis, DO, CMD is AOA board-certified in osteopathic family medicine and OMT, and is an American Board of Post-Acute and Long-Term Care certified medical director.
-He serves as the Chief Medical Officer of Scotland County Hospital, a rural critical access hospital, in Memphis, MO located in far Northeast Missouri.
+Jeffrey D. Davis, DO, CMD, is AOA board-certified in osteopathic family medicine and OMT, and is an American Board of Post-Acute and Long-Term Care certified medical director.
+He serves as the Assistant Dean of Clinical Affairs and is an Assistant Professor of Family and Community Medicine at A.T.
+Still University – Kirksville College of Osteopathic Medicine in Kirksville, Missouri.
+Dr. Davis continues to practice part-time at Scotland County Hospital and Clinics in rural Northeast Missouri.

-Professionally, Dr. Davis also serves as the Medical Director of three nursing homes, two ambulance districts and three rural health clinics in Northeast Missouri.
-He was elected and serves as Coroner of Scotland County, Missouri since 2013.
+Professionally, Dr. Davis also serves as the Medical Director of two nursing homes, two ambulance districts and three rural health clinics in Northeast Missouri.
+He also has served as Coroner of Scotland County, Missouri since 2013.